AdobeDocs/campaign-web.en/help/v8/workflows/gs-workflow-creation.md

 The main steps to create workflows are as follows:

 TBD: graphic showing the whole process with explanation and ref to doc pages

+create and define properties > orchestrate activities in the canvas > configure settings if needed > start the execution and monitor